Consolidation Agent

 Functional currency determination - IAS 21 + ASC 830 primary economic environment For each subsidiary, determine functional currency under IAS 21.9-12 (primary economic environment indicators - currency of sales, costs, financing, retention of operating cash flow) and ASC 830-10-45-2 - distinguishing translation entities (foreign currency functional) from remeasurement entities (parent currency functional)?
 AI Agent Auditor

-IAS 21.9-12 + ASC 830-10-45-2 indicators require judgement on hyperinflationary economies (IAS 29), highly integrated operations and dual-currency environments; functional currency change events are rare but material per IAS 21.13 + ASC 830-10-45-7; ML-assisted indicator analysis with final decision by group accountant
+The IAS 21 and ASC 830 indicators require judgement on hyperinflationary economies (IAS 29), highly integrated operations, and dual-currency environments.
+A change in functional currency is rare but material under IAS 21.13 and ASC 830-10-45-7.
+The indicator analysis is ML-assisted, with the final decision by the group accountant.

 Decision Record